kevinhenryburke/scalegitbook/invocations/InvocationComplexIO.md

 The key to Map I/O validation in Microscope is the interface [IMultiArgMap](https://github.com/kevinhenryburke/frictionless/blob/master/serviceBase/force-app/Framework/interfaces/IMultiArgMap.cls) which has a method *getMap()* returning a *Map<String,Type>* instance.

-We reference implementations of *IMultiArgMap* in a section in Invocation CMT page layout called *Multiple Arguments I/O**.
+We reference implementations of *IMultiArgMap* in a section of the Invocation CMT page layout called *Multiple Arguments I/O*.
 When we have an invocation with *Map<String, Object>* input for example (the output use case is directly analogous) then we can elect to validate the input by checking the box *Check Map Input Field Validity*.
 Below this box are fields to reference a namespace and class (API name *Input_Multi_Arg_Map_Class__c*) that implement  *IMultiArgMap* and will be used to validate the input.

 Each time the invocation fires we inspect the key set of the *inputData* and check that every element expected by the *Input_Multi_Arg_Map_Class__c* class, specified by the output of its *getMap)* method, is present in the *inputData*.
 If any key is not present the invocation is flagged with a *Warning* but allowed to continue.
 Similarly for output we check that the *outputData* from each invocation class specified in *Output_Multi_Arg_Map_Class__c*, this time only if the *Check Map Output Field Validity* box is checked.